WeizhenW/Movie-Master/README.md

 # MOVIE MASTER PROJECT
-Movie Master is an app with a movie database, which will provide you information such as movie title, description, poster, and genres etc.
+Movie Master is an app with its own movie database, which will provide you information such as movie title, description, poster, and genres etc. And it also connects to OMDB API, where you get search movie by title and get title, poster, year, released date and director displayed.

 Deployed version at: https://movie-master-2019.herokuapp.com/#/